 Big advantages of small teams

-If you asked us, we’d say that our intention is to stay a small company for as long as possible.
+If you asked us, we’d say we intend to stay a small company for as long as possible.
 Why?
 Because being small has huge benefits.
-And also because hiring small team and operating it even when you grow into a multi-million dollar money-making machine is easier and not as delusional as it might seem.
+Hiring a small team and operating it when you grow into a multi-million dollar machine is easier than it might seem.

-One of everyone’s favorite businesses to point at when talking the big small is Basecamp.
-AKA the company behind Ruby on Rails, New York Times bestseller Remote (and three other awesome books), and, of course, their flagman product that’s made task management easier for millions of people worldwide — Basecamp.
+One of everyone’s favorite businesses to point at when talking about the big and small is Basecamp.
+Basecamp is the company behind Ruby on Rails, New York Times bestseller Remote (and three other awesome books).
+Their flagman product made task management easier for millions of people worldwide — Basecamp.

-They’ve been around for twenty years, they’ve brought so much value to tech and creative industries and even secured their company evaluation at $100 billion dollars (not really).
+They’ve been around for twenty years, brought so much value to tech and creative industries, and even secured their company evaluation at $100 billion dollars (not really).
 All this while employing how many people?
 As of early 2019 — 54.

 But even if remaining small isn’t your intentional business goal, you’re still going through the stage of hiring your first 10 employees whether you want it or not.

 But small company recruitment is not the same.
-And unless your business model is outstaffing for the same or similar roles, and you need to constantly hire people with the same skillsets, every recruit for a small team is going to be not like the others.
-And here’s what we’ve learned on how to handle hiring for a small business in the past two years.
+And unless your business model is outstaffing for the same or similar roles, and you need to constantly hire people with the same skillsets, every recruit for a small team will not be like the others.
+And here’s what we’ve learned about handling hiring for a small business in the past two years.